smarthomejunkie/Home-Assistant-Tutorials/README.md

 Visit my YouTube channel: [Smart Home Junkie](https://www.youtube.com/c/SmartHomeJunkie)

-If this helped and saved you time, you can support me by becoming my Patron.
+If this helped and saved you time, you can support me by becoming my Patron or buy me a coffee (or two ;).
 I'd really appreciate that.

 <a href="https://www.patreon.com/bePatron?u=50155158" target="_blank"><img src="https://github.com/smarthomejunkie/Home-Assistant-Tutorials/blob/master/become-a-patron.png?raw=true" alt="Become a Patron!"></a>